Kazuhiko Hattori

-Kazuhiko Hattori (服部和彦 Hattori Kazuhiko, born in 1944) is Japanese composer, music critic and music producer.
+Kazuhiko Hattori (服部和彦 Hattori Kazuhiko, born in 1944) is a Japanese composer, music critic and music producer.

 Career

 Born in 1944.
 Graduated from Nihon University (Department of Technology) in 1966.
 During the years 1976-1977, he visited Asia, the Middle East, and Africa to pursue his study of ethnic music.
 Centered on chamber music, his compositions range from solo, orchestral works, to music for the plays.
 His works of composition have been performed overseas; in the music festivals in Asia and Europe, and broadcast on the media.
 His chamber music compositions have been presented at the Festival of Asia Composers League seven times.

 Several ensembles and orchestras have requested for his compositions, and he has dedicated some works for them.

 As a music producer, he has produced Japan Contemporary Music Festival, 21st Century Chorus Festival, and series of performances of contemporary music from overseas.
 Over 40 years, he has studied East Asian philosophy, psychology, physics, biology, and his interdisciplinary research has been continued.
 Also, he has his career as a lecturer and a critic and as Chairman of the Japan International League of Artists, and head judge of the Tokyo International Competition for Chamber Music Composition and JILA Music Competition.